ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

   * Now scale up to 3 Elasticsearch nodes
   * Go to 'Tasks' and click on an Elasticsearch endpoint.
 You will see the standard Elasticsearch endpoint.
 Now append `_nodes` to the url to view the `_nodes` endpoint.
 Check that it lists 3 different Elasticsearch nodes
   * Open Weave Scope on `http://${MINIMESOS_NETWORK_GATEWAY}:4040` and select the `zookeeper` container
-* Framework state in Zookeeper
-  * Find the `zkCli.sh` script and create a shell
-  * Now list the contents.
-You should see a `mesos-es` z-node which contains state information of Mesos Elasticsearch
-  * Review the content of JSON file you used
-  * Which docker image is running?
-  * What does this image contain?
-  * What does "that thing" find Mesos Master?
-  * Where are executors coming from?
-  * How is http://mesos-elasticsearch.readthedocs.io/en/latest/#using-jar-files-instead-of-docker-images different from your JSON?
-How does it change your answers to the questions above?

 ### Wordpress (15 minutes)